agentzh/code2ebook/README.md

 It is worth mentioning that if you do not like the default colors or have further style requirements, you can just specify the `--css FILE` option to make the HTML pages use your own CSS file.
-You can start with the default CSS file (named `colorful.css`) in this project.
+You can start with the default CSS file (named `default.css`) in this project.

 [Back to TOC](#table-of-contents)